bohou0615/voicechanger/README.md

 Main file is in DSP_Final. \
 ohter .m files are for the second method. \
 Straight Vocoder needs to be downloaded from https://github.com/HidekiKawahara/legacy_STRAIGHT.git  \
+DSP System Toolbox and Wavelet Toolbox are required \
+Audio files are not uploaded beased on the personal privacy \
 Report is edited in Chinese.

 # Reference